 This style is typically balanced when it comes to hop versus malt flavors.
-If anything you would want to enhance malt flavors by tipping the scales in the favor of chlorides.
+If anything, you would want to enhance malt flavors by tipping the scales in favor of chlorides.
 This should also elevate the mouthfeel of the beer.

 Grains are key to developing the defining characteristics of any stout.

 Good base grains for a milk stout are pale malts such as Maris Otter as a starting place.
 American chocolate malts are another good choice for adding color and roasted malt notes.

 This style is predominately an English one, so British pale malts should make up the majority of the grain bill.
 Darker malts like chocolate malts can make up a good portion of the bill, but should not be the majority.

 You can also use the below in addition to Maris Otter and American chocolate malts:

 - Pale chocolate malts – These malts are a lighter version of American chocolate malts.
 They are great if you don’t want as much of a heavy malt presence.

 - Dark crystal malts – These malts will provide a nice malt presence without as much bitterness that comes from roasted malts.

 This style can benefit from small additions of specialty grains to round out the body or flavors.